 “Families have a lot to think about, and I know radon isn’t always at the top of the list,” shared Cooper.
 “Testing for radon can save a life, and it’s quick and easy.”

-UGA Extension offers a low-cost service for those who need to test their home for radon and can provide resources for those who find high levels of the gas in their home.
+UGA Extension offers homeowners a low-cost service to test their homes for radon and locate resources for those who find high gas levels within their homes.

-New and used (resale) homes of all ages and sizes are vulnerable to radon, but risk varies depending on the area of the state.
-Homes in the northern half of the state, for instance, are at greater risk of having elevated radon levels due to higher amounts of granite bedrock in that region.
-About 46.6 percent of homes tested in Haralson County had elevated radon levels — the highest rates in the state.
+Depending on the area of the state, radon exposure varies but can be present in both new and resale homes.
+Residences located in the northern half of the state are at a greater risk of elevated radon levels due to higher percentages of granite bedrock found within the region.
+In Haralson County, 46.6% of homes tested found radon levels, the highest recorded in the state.

-In addition to Haralson, Barrow, Butts, Douglas, Fannin, Gilmer, Hall, Jackson, Lumpkin, Union and Walton counties are the counties with the highest percentage of elevated radon levels in the state, according to tests conducted through UGA Extension.
+In addition to Haralson County, Barrow, Butts, Douglas, Fannin, Gilmer, Hall, Jackson, Lumpkin, Union and Walton counties are the regions with the highest percentage of elevated radon levels in the state, according to tests conducted through UGA Extension.